 Medicare (the Centers for Medicare & Medicaid Services) must approve our plan each year.
-You can continue each year to get Medicare coverage as a member of our plan only as long as your group continues to offer this plan, we choose to continue to offer our plan, and Medicare renews its approval of our plan.
+You can continue each year to get Medicare coverage as a member of our plan as long as we choose to continue to offer our plan and Medicare renews its approval of our plan.

-Section 2 - What makes you eligible to be a plan member?
+SECTION 2 What makes you eligible to be a plan member?

-Section 2.1 - Your Senior Advantage eligibility requirements
+Section 2.1 Your eligibility requirements